-7. Sherrie Levine b.
-1947 After Courbet: 1-18, 2009 18 postcards on mat board 50.8 x 40.6 cm painting was an ode to creativity, artistic or otherwise, and created a scandal at the time.
+Sherrie Levine's After Courbet: 1-18, 2009, is another example of this American artist's longstanding conceptual strategy of appropriating pre-existing important works by male artists from the realm of art history.
+In this case, she has framed 18 postcards from the museum shop at the Musee d'Orsay, Paris, which depict the famous Gustave Courbet painting Origin du Monde from 1866.
+The original painting was an ode to creativity, artistic or otherwise, and created a scandal at the time.
 Levine's appropriative strategy is twofold and consists of making the artistic decision to select a particular image, in this case a painting by Courbet, or even more significantly for her practice, its already appropriated museum postcard, and reframe it.
 In fact, Levine based the listed dimensions of her work as the size of the frame as opposed to the postcard, thereby underscoring her process: she made the cognitive selection and then framed it, i.e. contextualized it in the larger frame dimensions.
 This strategy speaks to questions of the origin of creativity, the role of the artist in a world already full of images, as well as to our consumption of great works through the process of reproduction.
 Last but not least, it is a full frontal assault on our eyes forcing us to view where we came from.